Solving Expensive Optimization Problems in Dynamic Environments with Meta-learning: Empirical Results

 where $B$ denotes the number of sampled batches, $\mathcal{L}_{meta}(\theta'_{b},D_{b}^{q})$ is the loss of the $b$-th batch in~\pref{eq:loss} as introduced in~\pref{sec:meta-surrogate}, $\log p(\mathbf{f}_{i}|\mathbf{X}_{i},\theta'_{i})$ is the log marginal likelihood, $\mathbf{f}_{i}=\{f_{i}^{k}\}_{k=1}^{K}$, $\mathbf{X}_{i}=\{x_{i}^{k}\}_{k=1}^{K}$. $MP_{B}$ contains three parameters in the GPR model, i.e., the length-scale $l$, scale $\sigma^{2}_{f}$, and Gaussian noise $\sigma^{2}_{n}$.

-Let us consider an illustrative example, Fig.~\ref{fig:mpb-concern2-scenarios1-ML} and Fig.~\ref{fig:mpb-concern2-scenarios2-ML} show the $AL_{B}$ and $MP_{B}$ during the \texttt{meta-learning} component obtained by \texttt{MLBO} in the two scenarios as shown in Fig.~\ref{fig:mpb-concern2-truef}, respectively.
+Let us consider an illustrative example, Fig.~\ref{fig:mpb-concern3-scenarios-ML} show the $AL_{B}$ and $MP_{B}$ during the \texttt{meta-learning} component obtained by \texttt{MLBO} in the two scenarios as shown in Fig.~\ref{fig:mpb-concern3-truef}, respectively.
 It is evident that the $AL_{B}$ gradually decreases until convergence is achieved at the end of the \texttt{meta-learning} component in both scenarios.
-We also find that $AL_{B}$ in the second scenario requires more sampled batches to reach convergence than in the first scenario.
+We also observe that $AL_{B}$ in the second scenario requires more sampled batches to reach convergence than in the first scenario.
 Meanwhile, $MP_{B}$ is changing in a good direction for the new environment.
 Specifically, the length-scale increases gradually, the Gaussian noise decreases gradually, the scale does not change much, and they all level off at the end of the meta-learning.
 By using meta-learning, \texttt{MLBO} is able to learn initial model parameters for the new environment.
 This is accomplished concretely by optimizing the sum of loss across the query sets over related tasks, as described in~\pref{eq:loss} of~\pref{sec:meta-surrogate}.
 In contrast, the initial model parameters of the other peer algorithms are set as introduced in~\pref{sec:PSs}.
-Note that for fairness the initial parameters of the meta-learning are also consistent with the other algorithms.